-The completion and execution of this Incident Report does not in any way constitute an admission of liability with respect to the alleged incident which is the subject of the Report and is without prejudice.
+- The completion and execution of this Personal Injury Incident Report does not in any way constitute an admission of liability in respect of the alleged incident the subject of the Report and is without prejudice. - The parish is to retain the original of this form in a register of incidents. - Do not give a copy of this Incident Report to the affected person.